LuemmelSec/LuemmelSec.github.io/_posts/2023-06-01-Fantastic-BloodHound-Queries-and-Where-to-Find-Them.md

 <img src="/images/2023-06-01/bob_owns_computa.png">

 But Dan you said Graph Theory and not Node Theory or Edge Theory...
 That is true my fellow friend.
-The cool thing here is, that we can combine more nodes and more edges to draw what is called graphs.
+The cool thing here is, that we can combine more nodes and more edges to draw what is called a graph.
 Let's now assume that in addition to the scenario described above we have a Domain Admin with a session on the ``computer`` node Bob ``owns``, and he is holding the key to the kingdom as we all know from fairy tales.
 Now if we would like to know how ``Bob`` would be able to enter the castle it would be like this:

 <img src="/images/2023-06-01/bob_kingdom.png">